+d.
 Review incident or event notifications and reports.
+Work closely with MML Radiation Control Director to ensure the MML has developed consistent, risk-informed processes to review event information, identify safety issues and apply corrective actions for applicable permittees.

+e.
 Review and monitor allegations and significant safety concerns.

+f.
 Attend Master Radiation Safety Committee meetings.

+g.
+Perform inspection accompaniments to observe MML inspectors and evaluate the effectiveness of MML inspections.

+h.
+Perform independent inspections of MML regulated activities to determine MML compliance with NRC regulations, policies and guidance, and to follow-up on any escalated enforcement actions or safety issues.

-Monitor other activities as .
+i.
+Monitor all other activities as necessary.

+j.
+Develop and implement guidance for transition of duties for new PM.

+k.
+Facilitate NRC responses to technical questions or inquiries which the MML poses to NRC for purposes of executing the MML.

 Independent Inspections

-a number of independent inspectionsthe NRC MML licensee regulatory performance.
+a.
+Select a representative number of permittees to be inspected during the biennial review period as described in section 06.01.
+More emphasis should be placed on permittees where the licensed activities have a higher potential for health and safety problems.
+The independent inspections are one of the elements used by the NRC MML PM to assess licensee regulatory performance.

-Specifically identify the locations to be inspected and the time frame in which the inspections .
+b.
+Specifically identify the locations to be inspected and the time frame in which the inspections should be conducted.
+The time frame should be spread throughout the year.
+The NRC MML PM will provide advanced notice to the MML Radiation Control Director of NRC scheduled inspections at permittees of the MML to coordinate accompaniments and security access, or for other reasons.

-inspections should be conducted so as to avoid inspecting unless inspection is warranted due to escalated enforcement or other safety issues.
+c.
+In general, independent inspections should be conducted so as to avoid inspecting permittees which will be or have been inspected by the MML within a 12 month period unless such inspection is warranted due to past escalated enforcement or other safety issues.

+d.
+The lead region may either request assistance from the region in which the MML permittee is located or coordinate with the local region to perform the inspection of the MML permittee.
+If the local region performs the inspection, then they should inform the region in which the MML permittee is located, of the inspection logistics.

-region performing inspection the inspection documentation to the NRC MML in accordance with current NRC inspection guidance.
+e.
+If an assist inspection is requested, the region performing the assist inspection submits the inspection documentation to the NRC MML PM in accordance with the current NRC inspection guidance.

 Accompaniment Inspections

-Coordinate the accompaniment of MML inspector(s The purpose is to determine whether the licensee's inspector(s) is (are) inspecting in accordance with inspection procedures.During the accompaniment, the NRC inspector should not become involved with the inspection, unless safety significant issues are not being addressed.
+a.
+Coordinate the accompaniment of MML inspector(s) over the biennial inspection period.
+The purpose is to determine whether the licensee's inspector(s) is (are) inspecting permittees in accordance with current NRC inspection procedures.

+b.
+The NRC MML PM should accompany all newly qualified MML inspectors and those inspectors who had not been accompanied during the previous review period.

+c.
+Priority should be given to conducting inspection accompaniments at facilities that involve activities of higher health and safety or security significance.

+d.
+During the accompaniment, the NRC inspector should not become involved with the inspection, unless safety significant issues are not being addressed.

-Request each region performing accompaniment inspections to submit a completed “Inspector Accompaniment Checklist (Inspection Procedure 87129, Appendix E, “Focus Element - Technical Quality of Materials Inspections,” Attachment B)” to the NRC MML
+e.
+Request each region performing accompaniment inspections to submit a completed “Inspector Accompaniment Checklist (Inspection Procedure 87129, Appendix E, “Focus Element - Technical Quality of Materials Inspections,” Attachment B)” to the NRC MML PM.

-inspection MML Radiation Control Program.
+f.
+The NRC inspector performing the accompaniment should provide immediate feedback to the MML inspector, once the inspection has been completed.

+g.
+The NRC MML PM should review the accompaniment documentation and communicate the observation for the conduct of the inspection with the MML Radiation Control Program Director.